 By the time I reached the B&B, I had decided that I wanted to see Stonehenge at sunrise.
 “Wouldn’t it make for some awesome photos?”
 I thought.

-A brochure in the B&B said Stonehenge was just 10 miles from the Salisbury.
+A brochure in the B&B said Stonehenge was just 10 miles from the Salisbury Cathedral.
 Since I was sure buses wouldn’t be running at fucking-early-in-the-morning, I realized I would have to walk there from the B&B.

 We stared at each other for a few moments until she realized I was determined to do this, at which point she set about seriously considering my question.
-“Let me draw you a map to Stonehenge.”
+“Let me draw you a map,” she said.

 I thanked her and then pointed out that I wouldn’t be needing the second “B” of her B&B as I’d be long gone before breakfast.
 I was going to regret that several different ways the next day.